310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

         </div>
         <div class="minitalk-option_content">
             {% bubble Tetora norsmile %}
-            Hmm, I've never thought 'bout how a mascot character feels, but… I think I'm startin' to get it.
+            Hmm, I've never thought 'bout how a yuruchara feels, but… I think I'm startin' to get it.

-            I hold nothin' but respect for all the mascots for being able to behave in a soft, relaxed way.
+            I hold nothin' but respect for all the yurucharas for being able to behave in a soft, relaxed way.
 			{% endbubble %}
         </div>
     </div>